 Our Families

 Icknield Primary School, Luton Ages 4-5

 We noticed that the painting shows a type of family.
 The children came up with lots of different ideas about who can be part of a family and said that families often live together.
 We thought about who belongs to our families and drew them using pencils.
 We then used a colour wash for the background and made houses for them out of lollipop sticks.

-Early Years Teacher
+Teresa Steele, Early Years Teacher

 'I loved making my house because painting is my favourite!...
 It was easy to stick the sticks together for the house.
 I used lots of glue....
 It made me really happy because I could see my family safe inside....
 I love my house and I love my family.'

 Reception children

-TAKE ONE PICTURE

-The Finding of Moses
+TAKE ONE PICTURE Children inspired by Orazio Gentileschi's The Finding of Moses

 Shimmery Fabrics Yewstock School, Dorset - a school for students with additional learning needs Ages 10-11 Our students were intrigued by all the women in their brightly coloured dresses.
 They enjoyed looking at the different colours and how real the fabrics looked, shimmering in the light.
 We experimented by layering pearlescent paints over a selection of shiny surfaces, creating swirls and folds inspired by the fabrics.
-Subject Lead for Art

-'The paints looked just like the colour of the dresses.'
+Naomi Haydon, Subject Lead for Art 'The paints looked just like the colour of the dresses.'

-Student, aged 10
+Millie, aged 10

 'This reminds me of water too, all the swirls of the river rushing past.'

-Student, aged 10
+Brodie, aged 10

 TAKE ONE PICTURE

-Helping Hands
+Children inspired by Orazio Gentileschi's The Finding of Moses

-Yewstock School, Dorset - a school for students with additional learning needs Ages 7-9 We could see that there were lots of hands and arms in the painting, pointing and telling the story.
+The Finding of Moses Helping Hands Yewstock School, Dorset - a school for students with additional learning needs Ages 7-9 We could see that there were lots of hands and arms in the painting, pointing and telling the story.
 Students looked at the shapes of the gestures and recreated them using templates.
 They then used their hands to create prints on large pieces of paper, producing colourful patterns.
 Finally, we assembled the prints, patterns and templates to produce the final piece.
 Our children are non-verbal and are very sensory-based.
 They used the paint to explore their sensory needs and all enjoyed the freedom of the process.

-Class Teacher Teaching Assistant
+Dawn Hoey, Class Teacher Rob Holliday, Teaching Assistant

 Fantastic Feet St Robert's First School, Northumberland Ages 7-8 Our class had lots of questions about the bare feet that we could see in the painting.
 Some of the feet were dirty, so they must have left footprints in the mud.
 We decided to make footprints in paint to see how that might have felt, and photographed our feet using iPads.
 A local podiatrist helped us to find out more about the anatomy of feet, and we made detailed drawings.
 We then created plasticine models and slipper casts.
-Class Teache
+Alice Butler, Class Teache

 'We wanted to know about why the ladies had dirty feet.
 A podiatrist taught us about how our feet move and why they make footprints.
 When we made the foot casts, the plaster bandages felt surprisingly warm and it was fun to make our feet with the soft plasticine.'
-Students aged 7-
+Sonia, Thomas, Isaac, Jack and Imanie, aged 7-8